dhis2-sre/rabbitmq-client/README.md

 ## Limitations

-* producer is not yet implement, but will be soon!
+* producer is not implement in the same way as consumer.
+This means it does not re-connect for you.
+We don't know if we will implement the producer in the same way as the consumer.
 * logging cannot be configured/turned off.
 We could define an interface for the libraries logging needs.
 Clients can then pass in any logger.
-Can be as simple as https://github.com/go-redis/redis/pull/1285
+Can be as simple as https://github.com/go-redis/redis/pull/1285 or simply use and accept an slog.Logger
 * re-connection logic does not give you any insight into its state.
 We could provide callbacks that are invoked on disconnect/reconnect like https://pkg.go.dev/github.com/nats-io/nats.go#DisconnectErrHandler